-The Mediterranean diet emphasizes fruits, vegetables, and whole grains, and it includes less dairy and meat than a typical Western diet.
+A Mediterranean diet is a way of eating that emphasizes fruits, vegetables, legumes, and whole grains.
+It includes fewer ultra-processed foods and less meat than a typical Western diet.

-In this article, we explain what the Mediterranean diet is and provide a 7-day meal plan for people to follow.
+In this article, we explain what a Mediterranean diet is and provide a 7-day meal plan for people to follow.

 Essentially, following a Mediterranean diet means eating in the way that the people in the Mediterranean region traditionally ate.

-- a wide variety of vegetables, fruits, and whole grains
+- a variety of fresh fruits and vegetables

-- very little white meat and red meat
+- low amounts of dairy and red meat

 - refined grains, such as white bread, white pasta, and pizza dough containing white flour